VIKAS9793/KrishiSahayak_Gemma/reports/data_preparation_knowledge_base_report.md

 - **It Ensures Trust:** By manually verifying every piece of information and citing authoritative sources, the resulting knowledge base is not a "black box."
 Its reliability is transparent and can be audited.
 - **It Captures Nuance:** The human-led process allowed for the inclusion of strategic depth, such as the principles of Integrated Disease Management (IDM), which prioritizes cultural and biological controls—a level of sophistication that automation failed to achieve.
-- **It Is Robust:** The final `knowledge_base.csv` is clean, complete, and correctly formatted, providing a solid foundation for the project's RAG system.
+- **It Is Robust:** The final `knowledge_base_v0_generic_46-class.csv` is clean, complete, and correctly formatted, providing a solid foundation for the project's RAG system.

 ## 5. Conclusion